Better understanding of fasteners | A.B. Warehouse

 Alloy

-Bolts can be made from a variety of alloys, each with different properties in terms of strength, durability and corrosion resistance.
-One of the most commonly used alloys for bolts is carbon steel, which is generally used for standard applications.
-Stainless steel is also commonly used in the industrial sector because of its corrosion resistance.
-Other alloys used for bolts include alloy steel, aluminum and brass.
+Bolts can be manufactured from different alloys and materials, each offering different properties in terms of mechanical strength, durability, and corrosion resistance.
+One of the most used materials in industrial fasteners is carbon steel, which is generally used for standard applications.

 Bolt Alloy Chart: